-Looking for some fun outdoor games to play at your next barbecue or family party?
+Looking for some fun backyard games to play at your next barbecue or family party?
 Good ol' fashioned group games — from sack races to Cornhole and other toss games — are all the rage these days!
 So check out our video and list of our favorite old and new outdoor games (to buy or DIY) that will make your backyard the ultimate kid-friendly party spot this summer.
 Many of these games are great for the beach too!

 Potato Sack Race